la-ots/pelican/docs/components/popovers-tooltips.md

 - If space is limited, both will automatically adjust their orientation regardless of initial placement.
 - Popovers have a header.
 It’s useful when explaining things in more detail than a Tooltip.
 - Tooltips do not have a header.
 It’s useful when only short amount of text is needed.
-- Consider applying tooltips’ functionality on click instead of hover for accessibility.
+- Consider making boxes appear on click instead of hover for accessibility (with `data-trigger="click"`).

 ## Usage